PriyankaNaikade/Deploying-ML-Model-on-Azure-using-Docker-Container/README.md

 5. The build creation gets initiated automatically in the dockerhub.

-6. Upon its successfull creation, we can visit the azure web app services and click on the url to check the modified application.
+6. Upon successful docker build creation, we can visit the azure web app services and click on the url to check the modified application.